Spay/Neuter Wyoming Program

 - Dr. Mohr, Rocky Mountain Animal Hospital – Casper 307-472-5105

-If your veterinary practice would like to participate please contact our program director, Dr. Heather Carleton at 307-699-1946
+If your veterinary practice would like to participate please contact Carrie Boynton at 307-739-1881.

 As a result of the program’s progressive efforts, many Wyoming communities have benefited greatly from decreased intake at their local shelters.
 These benefits have been demonstrated by a decrease in the euthanasia rate of up to 48% in some of the participating shelters.
 While we cannot pinpoint the Spay/Neuter Wyoming Program as the sole contributing factor to this dramatic decrease, we share the belief held by participating shelters and municipalities that this program has been a major driving force behind these massive reductions in euthanasia and overall animal intake at shelters.